prockenschaub/CPRD_copd_analysis/README.md

 All other files should be run in the order that they are indexed to provide the study results.
 Additional folders to hold raw and intermediate data is necessary.

+## Note
+As of July 1st 2019, the code published is slightly behind the latest version in the data safe haven.
+The final version will be extracted and merged after publication.